Agenda for “Deeper Sense of Place” Workshop on July 17-19, 2023

 Dwayne Tomah is a teacher of the Passamaquoddy language and culture.
 He is the youngest fluent speaker of the Passamaquoddy Tribe and has served on the Tribal Council.
 He has worked with Animal Planet on a segment called Winged Creatures, highlighting the history of the Thunderbird.
 His life has been dedicated to working on the language and culture preservation, he edited the Passamaquoddy dictionary and shares Native legends through song and dance.

-Some Background for the Casco Bay Bioregional T-Lab/ Workshop July 17-18, 2023
+Some Reflections on the first Casco Bay Bioregional T-Lab/ Workshop #1 January 10-12, 2024

 Why Now?

 At local scale, the Casco Bay National Estuary Partnership describes Casco Bay as remarkably healthy compared to many other U.S. estuaries yet warns of a series of major changes “underway that warrant a timely response to protect the Bay and the many people whose livelihoods and quality of life depend upon it.”
 The Maine Monitor recently reported that “More than 34,000 people moved to Maine during the pandemic…vast majority came from elsewhere in the United States, although the Maine also took in nearly 3,500 international migrants, including many fleeing conflicts in Ukraine and countries in Africa.”
-Our social and ecological systems are both changing rapidly yet our dominant worldview remains strong (world as machine, need for separation and fragmentation, problems as simple and linear, the primacy of of top-down command and control, maximizing self interest and prioritizing consumerism).
-These dominant paradigms shape what we do, frame our our goals and what we do as a society.
+Our social and ecological systems are changing rapidly, yet our dominant worldview remains (world as machine, need for separation and fragmentation, problems as simple and linear, the primacy of of top-down command and control, maximizing self interest and prioritizing consumerism).
+These dominant paradigms frame our our goals and what we do as a society.

 What is a T-Lab?

-What are the likely outcomes?
+What are the likely outcomes for future Bioregional Data Labs?

 TESTIMONIALS